Nurturing culture during times of growth and change

 What’s the key to building and maintaining corporate culture through times of growth?
 How do you manage culture through the acquisition process?
 And what happens to culture during rough times?
 There’s no road map nurturing culture through growth and change – but there are success stories to help point you in the right direction.

-I recently had the chance to sit down with Kirk Simpson, Co-founder and CEO at Wave, and with Ashira Gobrin, Wave’s Chief People Officer, to talk about how they’ve built and nurtured their culture through periods of significant growth and through the acquisition process – and of course how they’re managing culture through the extraordinary circumstances that are impacting the way we work and interact today.
+I had the chance to sit down with Kirk Simpson, Co-founder and CEO at Wave, and with Ashira Gobrin, Wave’s Chief People Officer, to talk about how they’ve built and nurtured their culture through periods of significant growth and through the acquisition process – and of course how they’re managing culture through the extraordinary circumstances that are impacting the way we work and interact today.

 The interview has been edited for length, but you can listen to the full conversation here.